NGUtech/bitcoin-stack/README.md

 $ bin/stack elements getwalletinfo
 ```

-You can also open a LN LBTC channel on `c-lightning` across the Elements chain between `dave` & `emma`.
+You can also open a LN LBTC channel on `clightning` across the Elements chain between `dave` & `emma`.
 ```
 $ bin/stack dave channelto emma 10000000
 # once channels are opened a payment can be simulated (note amount in *mSats*)